Graduate Student Grants

 Post-award information

-- Once awarded, changes in the budget distribution, within the stipend category, for the research grants will only occur if supported by the chairperson, advisor or mentor and approved by the dean of the School of Graduate Studies.
+- Once awarded, changes in the budget distribution for the research grants will only occur if supported by the chairperson, advisor or mentor and approved by the dean of the School of Graduate Studies.
 A written explanation for the modification should accompany a revised budget when submitted to SGS for approval from the dean.

 - Once the project is over, all awardees must submit a final report to SGS.
 Please follow the final report template for this requirement.